Victor-shin/TIL/web/css/readme.md

 A fixed element does not leave a gap in the page where it would normally have been located.

 Notice the fixed element in the lower-right corner of the page.
 Here is the CSS that is used:

 #### position: absolute;
 An element with position: absolute; is positioned relative to the nearest positioned ancestor (instead of positioned relative to the viewport, like fixed).

 However; if an absolute positioned element has no positioned ancestors, it uses the document body, and moves along with page scrolling.

 Note: A "positioned" element is one whose position is anything except static.

+#### Overlapping Elements
+When elements are positioned, they can overlap other elements.

+The z-index property specifies the stack order of an element (which element should be placed in front of, or behind, the others).

+An element can have a positive or negative stack order: